TimothyByrd/KeePassNetStandard/README.md

 (The sort of things that are okay in a one-man project, but wouldn't pass code review in a team setting.)

 The code I added in KeePassNetStandard.KeePassUtilities has XML documentation to make it easier to use.

+Please let me know if something is broken or if there are some other tests I should add to the QuickTest project.

 ## Links
 <a name="h05" />